Shindand Air Base

-In August 2021, Shindand Air Base fell to the Taliban after a surrender by government forces.
-It has captured weaponry and vehicles from the Afghan National Army and Afghan Air Force.
-On 6 December the Taliban Government reformed the Afghan Air Force.
+It was one of the largest Afghan Air Force bases.

 History

-The Soviet military began building an airfield near the village of Shindand in 1961 and made heavy use of the base during the 1980s Soviet–Afghan War.
-Control of the base was taken over from President Mohammad Najibullah by forces of the Islamic State of Afghanistan.
-They were forced to abandon the base in 1997 after the Taliban took over the country, and the runway sustained massive damage during bombing when coalition forces initially entered Afghanistan in 2002.
+The Soviet Armed Forces began building an airfield near the town of Shindand in 1961 and made heavy use of the base during the Soviet–Afghan War.
+The Soviet Air Forces’ 129th, 217th, and 274th Fighter-Bomber Regiments were deployed at various times.
+The Afghan Air Force’s 335th Mixed Air Regiment and 355th Fighter–Bomber Aviation Regiment was additionally stationed at the airfield with 48 Sukhoi Su-7BMs, with the 232nd Air Regiment attaching a squadron of Mil Mi-8 helicopters to the airfield.
+Control of the base was taken over from President Mohammad Najibullah by Mujahideen forces of the Islamic State of Afghanistan.
+They were forced to abandon the base in 1997 after the Taliban took over the country, and the runway sustained massive bombing damage during the United States invasion of Afghanistan in 2002.
 It was then taken by the 3rd Brigade, Central Corps, Afghan National Army, with advisors from the U.S. Army, in August 2004 when the country was under the Karzai administration.
-Elements of the 3/4 CAV of the 25th Infantry Division arrived two weeks later to reinforce this force.
+Elements of the 3rd Squadron, 4th Cavalry Regiment (3/4 CAV) of the 25th Infantry Division arrived two weeks later to reinforce this force.

 In 2010, the runway of the base was refurbished so that it is able to support all military aircraft, including the C-17 Globemaster III.
-Airmen from the 809th Expeditionary Red Horse Squadron constructed facilities to house the MQ-1B Predator unmanned aircraft system for the 451st Air Expeditionary Wing.
+Airmen from the 809th Expeditionary Red Horse Squadron.
 The Red Horse personnel built two separate sets of parking aprons, aircraft shelters, and maintenance facilities at this location and installed all of the needed utilities.
-The unit also created helicopter parking in 2010.
+The 5/158 established Helicopter Parking in 2009/2010.

 In mid-2011, an expansion of the base was completed which tripled its size.
 Construction was scheduled to begin on a new 1.3 mi NATO training runway in early 2012.
 This was canceled or suspended.

 The USACE added an additional 56,000 m2 of apron and taxiways capable of handling large strategic lift aircraft such as C-17s in 2012.
 A 1,200 m2 cargo terminal, a 790 m2 passenger terminal, and a fire suppression system with nearly 600,000 L of water were also added to the air base.

 Supplying U.S. Army soldiers in Regional Command West, in March 2011, the 529th Combat Sustainment Support Battalion was replaced by the 298th Combat Sustainment Support Battalion.
 In January 2012, the 298th Combat Sustainment Support Battalion was replaced by the 365th Combat Sustainment Support Battalion (Mississippi Army Reserve).